Skip to main content

 Age is the biggest risk factor for severe illness from COVID-19, but your risk also increases if you have certain health conditions, such as diabetes, kidney disease, cancer, and more.
 People from vulnerable communities, such as racial and ethnic minority groups and those living in rural areas, may also be at increased risk.

 In addition to these risk factors, according to CDC, people who are unvaccinated and people who are not up to date on COVID-19 vaccines are more likely to have severe illness from COVID-19.
-In fall 2023, CDC found that 95% of adults hospitalized due to COVID-19 were not up to date on their vaccines.
+In fall 2023, CDC found that more than 95% of adults hospitalized due to COVID-19 were not up to date on their vaccines.

 What vaccine options are available?